kubernetes/kubernetes/docs/admin/kubelet.md

       --rkt-path="": Path of rkt binary.
 Leave empty to use the first rkt in $PATH.
 Only used if --container-runtime='rkt' --rkt-stage1-image="": image to use as stage1.
 Local paths and http/https URLs are supported.
 If empty, the 'stage1.aci' in the same directory as '--rkt-path' will be used
       --root-dir="/var/lib/kubelet": Directory path for managing kubelet files (volume mounts,etc).
       --runonce[=false]: If true, exit after spawning pods from local manifests or remote urls.
-Exclusive with --api-servers, and --enable-server
+Exclusive with --api-server, and --enable-server
       --serialize-image-pulls[=true]: Pull images one at a time.
 We recommend *not* changing the default value on nodes that run docker daemon with version < 1.9 or an Aufs storage backend.
 Issue #10959 has more details. [default=true]
       --streaming-connection-idle-timeout=5m0s: Maximum time a streaming connection can be idle before the connection is automatically closed.
 Example: '5m'
       --sync-frequency=1m0s: Max period between synchronizing running containers and config